 First Card Received

-The First Card Received market is another chance to profit from the differences between the two teams in a given match.
+The First Card Received market is another chance to gain a net win from the differences between the two teams in a given match.
 In this market you are betting on whether a player from the home team or the away team will be shown the first card in the match.
 The third option in the market is on there being no card shown at all.

 Time Of First Card